-The “Nigerian prince” scheme is one of the best-known email scams, but it’s hardly the only one.
-Others to look out for include messages purporting to be from government agencies (which pretty much never communicate with individuals this way) and communications from ISPS and software vendors, if they claim to include software patches/updates that would […]
+One of the best-known email scams the “Nigerian prince” scheme is important to recognize, but it’s hardly the only one.
+Some others to keep an eye out for include emails purporting to be from government agencies (which almost never communicate with individuals in this manner) and communications from Internet service providers (ISPs) and software companies, […]

 We strive to make this policy simple to read and understand.
 Please read and review the policy here: https://www.totaldefense.com/privacy